Alex222222222222/CopyClip/README.md

 If you have any other issues, please open an issue with the log file attached, and information about your system.

+Also, please switch the log mod to `trace` to get the most detailed log.

 The log file is located at `~/Library/Logs/org.eu.huazifan.copyclip/log`on MacOS.